 In 1997, the Texas State Legislature designated Waxahachie as the “Crape Myrtle Capital of Texas.”
 Each summer, the city’s historic streets are lined with hundreds of beautiful pink crape myrtles in full bloom.

-Waxahachie’s year-round attractions and festivals include the Mardi Gras Parade and Ball, Gingerbread Trail in June, Rotary Cow Creek Country Classic Bike Ride in June, Crape Myrtle Festival in July, Texas Country Reporter Festival in October and the World War II Reenactment in November which celebrates Veterans’ Day.
-December offers an array of activities with the Victorian Christmas Festival, Candlelight Tour of Homes and Bethlehem Revisited.
+Waxahachie’s year-round attractions and festivals include the Gingerbread Trail in June, Rotary Cow Creek Country Classic Bike Ride in June, Crape Myrtle Festival in July, Texas Country Reporter Festival in October and the World War II Reenactment in November which celebrates Veterans’ Day.
+December offers an array of activities with Bethlehem Revisited, Tree Lighting on the Square, Candlelight Tour of Homes and Bethlehem Revisited.